Published On 24 Apr, 2022

 The most common and obvious sign that points towards a dry socket is throbbing and deep pain that will not go away.
 This pain is not only at the site of extraction, but it can also travel upwards to your jaw and the rest of your face.
-Other symptoms of dry socket include the following:
+Other symptoms of this medical state include the following:

 In some cases, there are some patients with specific habits that are more vulnerable to developing dry socket after tooth extraction.
 Such individuals include those that regularly smoke cigarettes.
 Sucking on a cigarette can dislodge the blood clot, exposing the nerves and causing a dry socket.
 Similarly, tobacco contaminates the wound site and contributes towards slow healing.

 Another thing that can disrupt the healing process is oral birth control pills since they raise the level of estrogen in the body.
-If you have experienced a dry socket before, you are also more at risk of developing it again.
+If you have experienced it before, you are also more at risk of developing it again.
 Moreover, individuals who do not follow proper dental hygiene and don’t take care of their wound can also experience dry sockets.

-Lastly, if you have had a previous infection or are experiencing one at the site of extraction, you are more vulnerable to developing dry socket.
+Lastly, if you have had a previous infection or are experiencing one at the site of extraction, you are more vulnerable to developing the similar condition.

 If the dentist notices an infection or one developing, they may decide a treatment method accordingly.
 For example, they may prescribe medication to get rid of the bacteria or remove it via medical treatments, such as oral surgery in Dubai.